paver/paver/docs/source/pavement.rst

 --------------

 Tasks are just simple functions.
 You designate a function as being a task by using the @task decorator.
-Interesting tidbit: unlike many decorators you find in Python, Paver's decorators do not actually replace the function with a new object.
-They just put marker data on the function object and also keep track of things in a companion paver.runtime.Task object.

 You can also specify that a task depends on another task running first with the @needs decorator.
-As long as the options don't change, a given task will run only once regardless of how many times it's specified in @needs or whether the task shows up on the command line.
+A given task will run only once regardless of how many times it's specified in @needs or whether the task shows up on the command line.

 Manually Calling Tasks
 ----------------------